nickpascucci/verso/README.md

 the next section), the line will be replaced with the contents of the annotation.
 You can add any markup you like around the line to provide formatting.

+Sometimes it is also desirable to refer to metadata about an annotation.
+Currently, `verso|recto` supports the following metadata insertion operators:

+1. _Filename._ `@?id.file` inserts the name of the file the annotation was drawn from.
+2. _Line number._ `@?id.line` inserts the line number on which the annotation began.
+3. _Column number._ `@?id.col` inserts the column number at which the annotation began.
+(Currently this value is always 0, as annotations always begin at the start of a line.)
+4. _Quick location._ `@?id.loc` inserts the file name, starting line number, and column number for the annotation in the format `file (line:col)`.
+This is useful if you just want to quickly refer to the metadata without futzing with the formatting.

 ### Weaving a document for human consumption

 The `verso` command will read all of the annotations from the files specified on the command line,